hongrongyang/street-mobility-transfer/README.md

 Small numerical differences may occur across hardware and software environments because of floating-point computation.

-**Typical demo runtime:** **[run once on a normal desktop and insert the measured time here]**.
-Runtime depends on the selected checkpoint, the number of graph snapshots, and whether a CPU or GPU is used.
+**Typical demo runtime:** approximately 3–5 minutes on a normal desktop computer.
+Runtime may vary with the selected checkpoint and available hardware.

 ## Optional training demo